 Support Our Work

 In September 2003, six Asian American theater companies attended a convening sponsored by Theater Communications Group.
 The companies— Pan Asian Repertory Theatre, East West Players, Ma-Yi Theater, the National Asian American Theatre Company (NAATCO), Second Generation, and Mu Performing Arts— began discussions to hold the first National Asian American Theater Conference.
 Spearheaded by Tim Dang of East West Players, “Next Big Bang: The First Asian American Theater Conference” took place in Los Angeles in June 2006.

 The first National Asian American Theater Festival took place June 2007 in New York City, featuring over 25 performing artists and companies.
-Conferences and Festivals have since been hosted in Minneapolis, New York, Los Angeles, Philadelphia, and Ashland, Oregon.
-The next combined Conference and Festival (ConFest) will be held in Chicago from August 11-19, 2018.
+Conferences and Festivals have since been hosted in Minneapolis, New York, Los Angeles, Philadelphia, Chicago, and Ashland, Oregon.
+The next combined Conference and Festival (ConFest) will be held in Hawaii.

 Andrea Assaf, Artistic Director, Art2action Inc. (Tampa, FL)